mpietrasik/smich/README.md

 ## Installation

 The code for our method uses the Python 3.6.6 standard library, no outside packages are required to be installed.
-Simply extract the dataset archives in the datasets directory and run `python smict.py`
+Simply extract the dataset archives in the datasets directory and run `python main.py`

 ## Runtime Instructions

-smict.py takes two optional command line arguments:
+main.py takes three optional command line arguments:

 | Parameter                 | Default       | Description   |
 | :------------------------ |:-------------:| :-------------|